jamie-pate/typescript-to-gdscript/README.md

 ## Limitations

-* Generic type parameters can't be used as property types as we would be unable to determine the gdiscript class name for this type.
+* Generic type parameters can't be used as property types as we would be unable to determine the gdscript class name for this type.
-* TypeScript Enums with assignment expressions don't work (yet)
 * Any Date typed values will require implementation of an `Iso8601Date` class which is not provided.
 * Validation is extremely limited
     * The values of literal types or literal type unions have comments but are not enforced.
 * Enums with string expressions for values are coverted to dictionaries since gdscript doesn't support that.
 * Union types:
 	* Unions containing JavaScript primitive types become untyped in gdscript.
 Currently there is no type checking on these
-	* Unions containing other types are not allowed (except X | null)
+	* Unions containing other types are not allowed (except `T | null`)
 * Type literal expressions are not allowed for properties or as the type of collection based properties.
 Since they are anonymous we can't generate a class for them
 * Extending the generated classes is not effective because generated classes won't import the extended class
 	* For now use composition instead of inheritance for adding behaviors